tylermilner/commit-messages-between-commits-action/README.md

 - Here is the commit message for the previous commit (e.g. `HEAD~1`).
 - Here is the commit message for the beginning commit, which is the initial commit by default.
 ```

+## Why?

+My aim with this is to replicate what I'm used to with one of my previous
+[Jenkins](https://www.jenkins.io) setups, where the entire list of commits since
+the last build was easily visible, and served as a very crude changelog that QA
+could use to help validate builds.
+If you're looking for something fancy to
+intelligently parse commit messages and generate release notes, then look
+elsewhere!

 ## Contributing